Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Related Work and Preliminaries

 \subsection{Tomographic Reconstruction from Unknown Angles of Projection}

 In this paper, we are concerned with the problem of tomographic reconstruction when the angles of projection are unknown.
-This problem is primarily motivated by its occurrence in cryo-electron microscopy \cite{Frank2006} (cryo-EM), but also finds application in oceanography \cite{Levis2018}.
-In cryo-EM, a biologist places multiple (typically several hundred) copies of a (3D) macromolecule suspended in a liquid medium on a slide.
-The slide along with the sample containing copies of the macromolecule is then frozen and placed under an electron microscope.
+This problem is primarily motivated by its occurrence in cryo-electron microscopy \cite{Frank2006} (cryo-EM).
+In cryo-EM, a biologist places several hundred copies of a (3D) macromolecule suspended in a liquid medium on a slide.
+The slide along with the macromolecules is then frozen and placed under an electron microscope.
 The electron microscope produces an image called a micrograph containing hundreds of `particles' spread out on a background.
 Each particle is a 2D image corresponding to the parallel beam projection of a copy of the (3D) macromolecule.
-However, each copy is randomly oriented and shifted, which effectively means that the precise projection direction is unknown.
-The orientations of the different particles are independent of each other.
-The aim of cryo-EM reconstruction is to determine the 3D structure of the macromolecule from the several hundred particle images.
-Detecting the particle images within the micrograph itself is a challenging problem \cite{Zhou2020}.
-Sometimes, it is also of interest to determine the particle orientations \textit{in situ} with the reconstruction.
+However, each copy is independently and randomly oriented and shifted, which effectively means that the precise projection direction is unknown.
+Cryo-EM reconstruction aims to determine the 3D structure of the macromolecule from the particles, and also estimate the orientations of the particles.

-Over the years, a number of reconstruction techniques for cryo-EM have emerged, which have led to the creation of software packages.
-For example, the Bayesian expectation maximization based technique in \cite{Scheres2012} lead to the well-known RELION (REgularized LIkelihood OptimizatioN) open source package.
-This technique estimates the orientations and the underlying structure in an alternating fashion.
-Likewise, the work in \cite{Punjani2016} is associated with the cryoSPARC package.
-This technique speeds up a variant of the earlier Bayesian technique using a form of stochastic gradient descent.
-The approaches in both \cite{Punjani2016} and \cite{Scheres2012} are iterative, and therefore, in principle, computationally expensive.
-Another alternating strategy to estimate projection directions (in 2D) and the 2D structure (assuming discrete image values) via Markov Chain Monte Carlo (MCMC) is presented in \cite{Cheikh2017}.